Finder makes money from featured partners, but editorial opinions are our own.

 • The Bank of Canada’s policy rate.
 Just like mortgage rates, savings account rates tend to move up or down in line with interest rate hikes and reductions.

 • Competition.
-Banks will also look at what their competitors are doing when setting their rates.
-If they want to attract new customers to deposit savings they will up their rates to stand out from the competition.
+Banks will look at what competitors are doing when setting rates.
+To attract new customers to deposit their savings, banks will raise their rates to stand out from the competition.

 Interest on most savings accounts is calculated daily and paid out monthly.
 Interest is calculated on your account’s closing balance at the end of each day, and it typically compounds daily, monthly or annually.